TheRandomLabs/Scoop-Bucket/README.md

 * MultiMC's version is defined as `nightly`.
 This means that `scoop update multimc-dev --force --no-cache` or `scoop update multimc-dev -kf` should be used to update it.

-### NVIDIA Display Driver

-* This only installs the NVIDIA display driver.
-* Running `scoop uninstall nvidia-display-driver` or `scoop uninstall nvidia-display-driver-with-3d-vision` will only remove the local manifest.
-* Setup files are not kept after installation, so there is no point in running `scoop uninstall` after installation is complete, as that would prevent Scoop from checking for updates.

 ### Spotify with BlockTheSpot